What is document automation & how does it work?

 Nanonets - The best document automation software

-Document automation can bring a multitude of benefits to businesses that rely on paperwork for their operations.
+Document automation can benefit businesses that rely on paperwork for their operations.
 It is an effective solution to eliminate inefficiencies, reduce manual workloads on employees, and enable a smooth transition of workflows.
-Document automation with AI-based tools can streamline the whole document creation process for optimized business efficiency and profitability.
+Document automation with AI-based tools can streamline document processes for optimized business efficiency and profitability.

 What does it mean to automate a document?